ms/buildtogether.tech/git-team/index.md

     in their head at once (<span x="thinking"/>) and so will miss things.

 Use checklists.
-:   <cite>Gawande2011</cite> popularized the idea that using checklists improves
+:   <cite>Gawande2011</cite> popularized the idea that using <span
-    results even for experts.
+    i="checklists!use in code review">checklists</span> improves results even for experts.
 While <cite>Hatton2008</cite> found no evidence that they made a difference to code reviews by professionals, I have found them very useful as a starter for students.
 If you are new to code reviews, ask the instructor for a list of the dozen most common problems to check for, since anything more than that is likely to be overwhelming.
 (The code quality rubric developed in <cite>Stegeman2014,Stegeman2016</cite> is a good starting point.)
 If you and your teammates have been working together for a while, look at your own code reviews and make a list of the things that keep coming up.
 Having the list will make you more aware of the issues while